everydotorg/charity-api-docs/docs/donate-link.md

 - `amount` - specify donation amount.

+- `suggestedAmounts` - specify a comma-separated list of up to five suggested donation amounts that will appear as buttons below the amount input field.

 - `min_value` - specify a minimum value for the donation

 - `frequency` - specify donation frequency.
 Allowed values are `ONCE` or